prometheusresearch/baseline-codebase/src/rex.deploy/test/test_column.rst

     COMMENT ON COLUMN "individual"."ident" IS NULL;
     CREATE OR REPLACE FUNCTION "individual_pk"() RETURNS "trigger" LANGUAGE plpgsql AS ' BEGIN
-        IF NEW."ident" IS NULL THEN
+        WHILE NEW."ident" IS NULL LOOP
             ...
-        END IF;
+        END LOOP;
         RETURN NEW;
     END;
     ';